Award-winning writer, editor and journalist with extensive knowledge of writing and editing across print, TV, radio and online.

 In November 2020 she was a key note speaker at the National Gallery, talking about the theory and practice of scapegoating marginalised groups as part of its Sin Exhibition, drawing on her books on disability, nomadic communities and ‘honour’ based violence.
 Other events include chairing a Wellcome Collection event on disability in 2019 and taking part in a panel discussion on life writing with English Pen in the same year.
 Katharine is also regularly invited to speak at conferences and at literary festivals.
 She has spoken about her work at Hay, Edinburgh, Bath and Bristol Festivals, and abroad, including at the Council of Europe in Rome, Italy.

-Katharine is an advisory board member for the consulting company, Fideres LLP, which exposes and pursues corporate wrong-doing.
+Katharine was an advisory board member for the consulting company, Fideres LLP, from 2021-2022, an organisation which exposes and pursues corporate wrong-doing.
 She has also served as a director of the Society of Authors, sitting on its management committee for a three year term from 2018 onwards.
 She sat on the finance sub-committee, the membership sub-committee and its editorial advisory board.
 This follows successful committee experience in a number of advisory roles, including serving as an expert advisor to the EHRC from 2010-2011 on its report and manifesto on disability hate crime, Hidden In Plain Sight (2011).
 She then advised the Association of Chief Police Officers and the National Policing Improvement Agency on their response to the EHRC’s report.
 She then joined the National Police Chiefs Council’s Deaf and Disability Forum in 2016.
 Since 2018 she has served as a committee member on the Crown Prosecution Service’s External Consultative Group on Hate Crime (ECG) and will join a National Scrutiny Panel on victim rights in 2021.

 She was a Royal Literary Fund Fellow at the London School of Economics (2015-2017), was a contributing writer for Mosaic Science magazine and has worked as a Britain correspondent at the Economist, as well as a contributing editor for Newsweek Europe.
 She has spent most of her working life as a journalist and has made many films for the BBC, as well as working as a correspondent for The Economist, contributing to British broadsheets, including the Guardian, Sunday Times and the Telegraph.